 Growth Performance of different provenance of Karanj (Pongamia pinnata in Central India

 ABSTRACT: - Pongamia pinnata (L.) is commonly known as Karanj is a moderate sized evergreen tree and bark is smooth, gray and thin.
 Pongamia starts flowering from 4th to 7th year of planting/germination.
 White and purplish flowers in auxiliary racemes appear in March-May and the pods ripen from December-March in the following year.The present investigation was conducted in different provenances of p. pinnata from the various agro-climatic zone of Madhya Pradesh were selected.
 Pongamia pinnata (L.) is a deciduous tree species and one of the widely available trees found in the Madhya Pradesh.
 Studying about this particular provenance is valuable in various aspects particularly estimating the carbon sequestration potential and extraction of biodiesel from the seed of this tree to be an input for the climate change mitigation activities taking place in India and in the world at large, since climate change is the worldwide issue.
-The significantly maximum tree height was observed by provenance T13 i.e., Nagod Road, Satna (5.72 m), closely followed by T3 i.e., Bahoripar, Bargi, Jabalpur (5.39 m), T16 i.e., TFRI, Garden Jabalpur (5.20 m), T5 TFRI, gaur river, Jabalpur (5.09 m), T7 i.e., Cantt area, Jabalpur and others.
-However provenance T21 i.e., KVK, Seoni (3.98 m) recorded minimum tree height.
+Significantly tall trees were observed in provenance T13 i.e., Nagod Road, Satna (5.72 m), followed by T3 i.e., Bahoripar, Bargi, Jabalpur (5.39 m), T16 i.e., TFRI, Garden Jabalpur (5.20 m), T5 TFRI, gaur river, Jabalpur (5.09 m), T7 i.e., Cantt area, Jabalpur while provenance T21 i.e., KVK, Seoni (3.98 m) recorded shorter trees.

 Keywords: -Growth,Karanj,Pongamia pinnata (L.), provenance.